arewequantumyet/arewequantumyet.github.io/index.md

 [DQCsim](https://github.com/QE-Lab/dqcsim) The Delft Quantum & Classical simulator is a framework that can be used to tie components of quantum computer simulators together in a standardized yet flexible, developer-friendly, and reproducible way.

+[Spinoza](https://github.com/QuState/spinoza) A quantum state simulator that is one of the fastest open-source simulators.
+Spinoza is implemented using a functional approach, and it has a `QuantumCircuit` object-oriented interface, which partially matches Qiskit's interface.

 ## Post-Quantum Cryptography
 [liboqs-rust](https://github.com/open-quantum-safe/liboqs-rust)
 Rust bindings to liboqs, a [C package](https://github.com/open-quantum-safe/liboqs/) for quantum-safe KEM and digital signature alorithms.

 [pqcrypto](https://github.com/rustpq/pqcrypto)
 The Rust bindings to the C-implementations of quantum-safe encryption algorithms proposed to the NIST [during this competition](https://csrc.nist.gov/projects/post-quantum-cryptography).

 <span style="font-size:12px;font-style: italic">Compiled with love by [florianreinhard](https://florianreinhard.de).
 Did I miss something?
 Feel free to drop me a [line](mailto:me@florianreinhard.de) or create a [pull request](https://github.com/arewequantumyet/arewequantumyet.github.io).</span>